ADHD, ADD and dyslexia treated without medication.

 This news could be life changing for your family.
 It could make a permanent difference in your life.
 Click the link below.

 Too often doctors pump kids & adults full of drugs to treat the symptoms of ADD, ADHD & dyslexia.
 As a result, side effects may occur.
 Doctors don’t always consider the root cause of symptoms & alternative ways of dealing with the problem.
+Some people decide to use cannabis (Visit this website for more details) as an alternative way of managing their ADD, ADHD & dyslexia symptoms.
+In some areas like Toronto Canada doctors are starting to catch on by it isn’t a common treatment here in the US.
+The current medication in the US is providing a range of side effects still.
 You can see this for yourself in the new ADHD guidelines for pediatric doctors as of October 16, 2011.
 For some people medication is necessary, but sometimes other options should be explored first.
 We have a 5 page report on how to help people with ADD, ADHD & dyslexia w/o drugs.

 ADHD: Clinical Practice Guideline for the Diagnosis, Evaluation, and Treatment of Attention-Deficit/Hyperactivity Disorder in Children and Adolescents